kelsieflynn/raspberrypi-documentation/configuration/wireless/access-point.md

-The access point setup is almost the same as that shown in the previous section.
+The access point setup is similar to  that shown in the previous section.
+Except it has options for "n" use with 20/40  MHZ.
 Follow the instructions above to set up the `hostapd.conf` file, but add `bridge=br0` below the `interface=wlan0` line, and remove or comment out the driver line.
 The passphrase must be between 8 and 64 characters long.

 ```
 interface=wlan0